cdktf/cdktf-provider-snowflake/docs/database.go.md

 - *Type:* *string

 The database parameter that specifies the default catalog to use for Iceberg tables.
+For more information, see [CATALOG](https://docs.snowflake.com/en/sql-reference/parameters#catalog).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/database#catalog Database#catalog}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.94.0/docs/resources/database#catalog Database#catalog}

 ---